 Your child's healthcare provider will advise you about vaccines in these situations.

 As with any medicine, vaccines carry a small risk of serious harm, such as a severe allergic reaction or even death.
 If there are reactions, they usually start within 3 days and do not last long.
 Most people have no serious reactions from these vaccines.
 Reactions are much less likely after DTaP than older forms of the vaccine.
 Common reactions to these vaccines may include:

 Soreness at the injection site

 Severe reactions such as very high fever, seizures, or allergic reactions to these vaccines are rare.

 Watch for signs of reaction, such as high fever, behavior change, seizure, or difficulty breathing.
-Report these or any other unusual signs immediately to your child's health care provider.
+Report these or any other unusual signs right away to your child's healthcare provider.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR